IfcOpenShell/bonsai_unstable_repo/readme_header.md

 - Open Blender Preferences -> "+" -> "Add Remote Remository".
 You'll see a window similar to the one above.

-- Use as URL: `https://raw.githubusercontent.com/IfcOpenShell/blenderbim_unstable_repo/main/index.json` and check auto-updates if you want them.
+- Use as URL: `https://raw.githubusercontent.com/IfcOpenShell/bonsai_unstable_repo/main/index.json` and check auto-updates if you want them.

 2. Install extension.

-To install the BlenderBIM extension you can either drag'n'drop the same url again and install it:
+To install the Bonsai extension you can either drag'n'drop the same url again and install it:

 ![alt text](img/image-3.png)

-Or you can search for "blenderbim" in Extensions and Install it.
+Or you can search for "bonsai" in Extensions and Install it.

 ![](img/image.png)